boxwise/dropapp/README.md

 ### Who do I talk to? ###

-Drop us an email to hello@boxwise.co
+Drop us an email to hello@boxwise.co!

 ### License ###